brittonlaroche/MongoDB-Demos/Applications/Customer-MDM/README.md

 ## ![4](../../Stitch/tools/img/4b.png) Adding customer source data through a REST based API

-When the customer saves their profile the Katana online service sends a json document through a REST API represnting the customer profile information to MongoDB stitch.
+When the customer saves their profile the Katana online service sends a json document through a REST API representing the customer profile information to MongoDB stitch.
 We need to create a service that will receive the customer profile as a json document.

 Select the __"Services"__ menu item from the left naviagtion pane of the stitch console.
 Click the __"Create New Service"__ button.
 Select __"HTTP"__ service and give the service a name of __addCustomerSource__